 Surrounded by hundreds of towering pine trees, North Campus is located just eight miles north of downtown Jacksonville on Capper Road between Lem Turner and Interstate 295.
-It is easily accessible by either 1 295 (Exit 12), 1-95 (Lem Turner Road North Exit) or Dunn Ave.
-Built in 1970, North Campus is the primary center for the health-related programs, such as nursing, nursing-related, dental hygiene, dental assisting, medical laboratory technology, respiratory therapy and emergency medical services.
+It is easily accessible by either I-295 (Exit 12), the Dames Point Bridge, I-95 (Lem Turner Road North Exit) or Dunn Avenue.

+Built in 1970, North Campus is the primary center for the health-related programs, such as nursing, nursingrelated, dental hygiene, dental assisting, medical laboratory technology, respiratory therapy and emergency medical services.
 A wide variety of courses is offered in liberal arts and sciences, basic studies and preparation for occupational careers, including general business and office systems, desktop publishing, printing/graphic arts and child care training.
 North Campus is noted for having one of the largest computer training facilities in the Southeast.

-North also has the only PLATO site in northeast Florida.
-A user-friendly computer-assisted learning system, PLATO accesses thousands of programmed lessons, including business, nursing, osychology, language and math.
-PLATO stands for Programmed Learning for Automatic Teaching Operations.
+North Campus also has the only PLATO site in the College, A user-friendly computer-assisted learning system, PLATO accesses hundreds of programmed lessons in English, mathematics, science, social studies and computer science.
+(PLATO stands for Programmed Learning for Automatic Teaching Operations.)